-Information in the catalog is current as of May 2016.
-The next catalog will be published in May 2017.
-In the interim, new courses will be announced in myZou (MU’s online student information system), and are usually available in October for the upcoming Spring semester, and in March for the upcoming Summer and Fall semesters.
-Mid year changes to current courses (titles, descriptions and credit hours) are not reflected here, and will only show in myZou.
+Information in the catalog is current as of May 2019.
+The next catalog will be published in May 2020.
+In the interim, new courses will be announced in myZou, MU’s online student information system.
+Courses are usually available in October for the spring semester and in March for the summer and fall semesters.
+Midyear changes to current courses (titles, descriptions and credit hours) are not reflected here and can only be viewed in myZou.

-MU grants 25 percent of the bachelor’s degrees from Missouri public universities, providing an intellectually diverse environment and 360-degree learning for students from every state in the nation and more than 120 countries.
+MU grants 25 percent of the bachelor’s degrees from Missouri public universities.
+Mizzou provides an intellectually diverse environment with 360-degree learning for students from every state in the nation and more than 120 countries.

-MU offers more than 300 degree programs through 19 colleges and schools and is a member of the prestigious Association of American Universities.
-Ninety-two percent of full-time, ranked faculty hold doctorates or the highest degree in their field.
-A highly interdisciplinary campus, it's common for faculty and students from one school at Mizzou to collaborate on projects with those from other schools and colleges.
-For example, some courses in the sciences are taught in conjunction with MU’s medical school, and humanities classes include such areas as music composition and creative writing.
+Offering more than 300 degree programs through 19 colleges and schools, MU is a member of the prestigious Association of American Universities.
+Ninety-two percent of full-time, ranked faculty members have doctorates or the highest degree in their field.
+Dedicated to interdisciplinary education, MU faculty and students from different schools and colleges often collaborate.
+For example, some courses in the sciences are taught in conjunction with MU’s medical school, and humanities classes include areas such as music composition and creative writing.

-MU also offers an honors college for high-achievers and unmatched real-world experiences, including managing a bed and breakfast (The Gathering Place), operating a floral shop (Tiger Garden), preparing income taxes for families, studying abroad, volunteering for credit, providing health care, working at the country’s only university-owned TV network affiliate (KOMU), performing at Carnegie Hall and co-authoring articles in leading scientific journals.
+MU is also dedicated to the Missouri Method, a philosophy of hands-on learning that includes operating a floral shop (Tiger Garden), preparing income taxes for families, studying abroad, volunteering for credit, providing health care, working at the country’s only university-owned TV network affiliate (KOMU), performing at Carnegie Hall and co-authoring articles in leading scientific journals.
 Mizzou students also hold patents and create startup companies.

-For more information about undergraduate study, contact Undergraduate Admissions.
+For more information about undergraduate study, contact the MU Office of Admissions.

-The University of Missouri Graduate Studies offers nearly 100 master’s degree programs, over 70 doctoral degree programs, and 6 educational specialist degree programs; 13 graduate minors; and 40+ graduate certificates.
+MU Graduate Studies offers nearly 100 master’s degree programs, more than 70 doctoral degree programs, six educational specialist degree programs, 13 graduate minors and 40-plus graduate certificates.
 Opportunities for e-learning, including online graduate degrees, are available.
-An A-Z list of graduate degrees is available in this catalog as part of a total MU degrees listing.
-For more information, contact Graduate Admissions.
+An alphabetical list of graduate degrees is available in this catalog as part of comprehensive degree list.
+For more information, contact the MU Office of Graduate Studies.